 1st August - Official handover date.
-Incoming committee members who have completed the training will officially be given full committee access on our system and will begin their term as a student group committee member
+Incoming committee members who have completed the training will officially be given full committee access on our system and will begin their term as a student group committee member.
+All committee members must purchase a membership to their society.

 Please note, any student group that does not elect a committee will be considered inactive for the following academic year.
 In that time, if students would like to revive the student group, they can do so, and nothing will be deleted.
+These societies will be listed on our Adopt a Society page.